-Mr. Rich has served as lead trial counsel in significant copyright, trademark, music licensing, antitrust, and libel cases for, among other clients, eBay, Bertelsmann, DMX, HarperCollins, McGraw-Hill, Random House, Warner Books, The Walt Disney Company, ABC, CBS, XM Satellite Radio, The New York Post, and Reuters.
-He has represented the Association of American Publishers in its Supreme Court amicus curiae and other First Amendment activities.
-Most recently, Mr. Rich was named “Litigator of the Week” in the June 14, 2012 edition of the Am Law Litigation Daily for the representation of DMX in a significant victory in the U.S. Court of Appeals for the Second Circuit relating to the closely-watched royalty battle with Broadcast Music Inc. (BMI) and the American Society of Composers, Authors and Publishers (ASCAP).
-Mr. Rich was also named “Litigator of the Week” in 2008 for the groundbreaking victory for client eBay, in a high profile trademark case against Tiffany & Co.
+Mr. Rich has served as lead trial counsel in significant copyright, trademark, music licensing, antitrust, misappropriation, and libel cases for, among other clients, Alibaba, eBay, Bertelsmann, DMX, the Copyright Clearance Center, HarperCollins, McGraw-Hill, Random House, The Walt Disney Company, ABC, CBS, NBC, Sirius XM Satellite Radio, The New York Post, Pandora Media, the Radio and Television Music License Committees, and Reuters.
+He has also represented the Association of American Publishers in its Supreme Court amicus curiae and other First Amendment activities.
+His work has earned him extensive recognition.
+Mr. Rich was named “Litigator of the Week” in the June 14, 2012 edition of the Am Law Litigation Daily for the representation of DMX in a significant victory in the U.S. Court of Appeals for the Second Circuit relating to the closely-watched royalty battle with Broadcast Music Inc. (BMI) and the American Society of Composers, Authors and Publishers (ASCAP).
+Mr. Rich was also named “Litigator of the Week” in 2008 for his groundbreaking victory for client eBay, in a high-profile trademark case against Tiffany & Co.

-Mr. Rich is Vice Chairman of the Board of Directors of Expeditionary Learning Outward Bound and serves on the Counsels’ Council of Lincoln Center and on the Board of Advisors of the Committee to Protect Journalists.
-He has also served on Penn Law School’s Board of Overseers.
-Mr. Rich has been consistently recognized by his peers in such publications as Who’s Who in America, Legal 500 and Chambers USA where he is ranked as a Band-1, leading lawyer for Media & Entertainment: Copyright & Contract Disputes and Intellectual Property: Trademark & Copyright.
+Mr. Rich is currently recognized as a top-ranked, Band 1 lawyer – by Chambers Global for Intellectual Property: Trademark, Copyright & Trade Secrets, and by Chambers USA for both Media & Entertainment: Copyright & Contract Disputes and Intellectual Property: Trademark & Copyright.
+In Chambers Global 2015, clients described Mr. Rich as an “intensely smart, thoughtful and insightful lawyer.”
 In Chambers USA 2014, clients described Mr. Rich as a “leading light in copyright litigation” who provides “creative application of the law and policy to come up with a solution.”
 In Chambers USA 2013, Mr. Rich was hailed as a “‘brilliant’ litigator” who “impresses clients with his sharp intellect, great writing, and team-leading skills.”
-In the 2012 edition of Chambers USA, clients say that “He cares about the whole client and is mindful and sensitive to PR and extralegal issues.”
+In the 2012 edition of Chambers USA, clients noted that “He cares about the whole client and is mindful and sensitive to PR and extralegal issues.”
 Chambers USA 2011 praised Mr. Rich as “a prominent lawyer in the trademark and copyright arena,” and a “wonderful, top lawyer.”
 In 2010, Chambers USA called Mr. Rich “extremely bright and knowledgeable of industry-specific issues.”
 He has also been commended for representing clients with “a laser-like ability to focus” – commentators say he is “extremely knowledgeable and bright, a terrific adversary” and a “skillful diplomat.”

 Mr. Rich is a magna cum laude graduate of Dartmouth College, where he was elected to Phi Beta Kappa, and received his law degree, cum laude, from the University of Pennsylvania Law School.